 When I wrote my first book, I had ideas rolling around and web pages bookmarked, but it wasn’t until I hired a professional that I found clarity.
 I needed a memoir ghostwriter to help craft a personal journey story for Chronic Myeloid Leukemia patients and their families to answer their most frequently asked questions, and to provide a memoir for my loved ones about my life.

 That’s what I want to do for you as your ghostwriter.
-Let’s take the existing content and create a book you can sell from the stage as a marketing tool.
+Let’s take the existing content and create a book you can sell from the stage, in client meetings, or as a marketing tool.

 Ready to write that book you’ve been meaning to write?
 Here are the next steps.

-Most speakers do not lack ideas.
-They lack room on their calendars to write a book.
-Travel, client work, and event prep eat up the week, and a book project keeps sliding to the back burner.
+Most consultants, coaches, and speakers do not lack ideas.
+They lack room in the calendar to write a book.
+Client sessions, travel, program delivery, and prep work eat up the week, and a book project keeps sliding to the back burner.

 A book changes how people perceive your work.
-It gives event planners, podcast hosts, and potential clients something lasting to review.
-It extends your message beyond the people in the room.
+It gives event planners, prospective clients, and podcast hosts something lasting to review.
+It extends your message beyond the room, the call, or the session.
 For many experts, that added reach is worth more than the book’s direct sales.

 Here is the thing: you probably are not starting from zero.
-Your talks, workshop decks, podcast interviews, blog posts, and client stories already hold the bones of your non-fiction business books manuscript.
+Your talks, workshop decks, coaching session notes, client case studies, and blog posts already hold the bones of your business book manuscript.
+Some clients start with content writer services for their website and blog, and that material becomes the foundation for the book later.
 If you have been feeling buried by a full schedule, check out my post Too Busy to Write Your Book: A Guide for Busy Professionals that explains why you are likely closer than you think.

 A ghostwriter helps you use that existing material without forcing a rigid routine.
 Instead of chasing an ideal writing schedule, you work from interviews, recordings, and a realistic process that fits your actual life.
 Momentum comes from consistency, not fantasy.

-What a Book Ghostwriter Does (And What You Still Do)
+What a Business Book Ghostwriter Does (And What You Still Do)

 A book ghostwriter does not take your idea and disappear.
 The ghostwriting process is collaborative from the start.

 As your ghostwriter, I will begin with a deep conversation about your audience, message, and goals.
-Then I will interview you, study your existing content, serve as your developmental editor to build a chapter-by-chapter outline, and draft chapters in your voice.
+Then I will interview you, study your existing content, serve as your developmental editor to build a chapter-by-chapter outline, and draft chapters in your voice using the same STORIES Framework I apply to every project.
 You review and approve.

 For more on this topic, check out my article How Book Ghostwriting Works.